zeno

 Self-Improvement

 I'm Rachel McAlpine, born in 1940.
-If you ever become old, you will still be yourself.
-But everything else seems to change and that's pretty interesting.
+If you ever become old, you will still be you.
+But nearly everything else will change and that's pretty interesting.

 Website